nkosi-tauro/dfrs_domain/README.md

 ### 4. Risk: Broken Access Control
 *Mitigation:*
 Using The Django authentication provider allowed us to implement role based access to the application.
 Using the `@login_required(login_url='employee-login')` decorators, we can __secure__ routes behind the authentication system and any unauthenticated users will not be able to visit them.
-Furthermore we added a redirect system for Authenticated users roles, `admin` or `employee`.
+Furthermore, we added a redirect system for Authenticated users roles, `admin` or `employee`.
 Based on their role the authenticated user will be redirected to the relevant view where they have permissions.

 **Code Snippets**:
 ```py